 Great Bay Community College Campus Safety also maintains a daily crime log that contains all crimes reported to the department.
-The daily crime log is available at the Main Security desk on the Portsmouth Campus on the 1st floor.
+The daily crime log is available at the Main Security desk in Portsmouth on the 1st floor.

 SEXUAL ASSAULT, DOMESTIC VIOLENCE, DATING VIOLENCE, AND STALKING